abrantix/2wdrobot/Doc/assembly_instructions.md

 - 4x M3 Spring washer

 ### Instructions
-Screw on the two motors to the holders by using M3x25mm screws
+Screw on the two motors to the holders by using M3x25mm screws.
+Please ensure that the wires are both facing inwards (see the orientation of the motor solder lugs in the picture)

 ## Assembly Step 4